stephlivecchi/stephlivecchi/README.md

 - 👋 Hi, I’m @stephlivecchi, a registered nurse in NYC
-- 👀 I’m interested in all things data science, analytics, and statistics
+- 👀 I’m interested in all things clinical data, analytics, and statistics
 - 🌱 I’m currently learning how to code in python
 - 💞️ I’m looking to collaborate on clinical data analytics projects
 - 📫 How to reach me stephlivecchi@gmail.com